November 2012

 It Takes A Unified Effort

 Jay ThompsonOver the last few months, a great deal of momentum and synergy has been built around schools and communities initiating joint use (or shared use) agreements, which allow for the sharing of property between two entities to increase physical activity and improve nutrition among their residents.
-Although these efforts are good and co
+Although these efforts are good and collaboration

 Update from the Florida Safe Routes to School Program